 Well it depends.

 Firstly, “inheritance tax planning” is often used by solicitors to invite people to make a will.
 The reality is only 4% of estates actually pay inheritance tax, so most estates don’t actually need that much tax planning.
 Secondly, trusts that are created by wills cost money to run and administrate.
 They shouldn’t be created unnecessarily.

-So our view is that only three types of people should use a more expensive, sit-down appointment solicitor:
+So our view is that only two types of people should use a more expensive, sit-down appointment solicitor:

-- You are wealthy (e.g. leaving over a million)
+- You are wealthy (e.g. leaving over two million)

 - You have extensive overseas assets

 In each of these cases it would make sense to pay a bit more, as you’ll end up making significant savings as a result.

 For everyone else (the 96%), there is either the option of a free will, or an IFG Will (which comes in two flavours – the normal IFG Will of £98 and the trust-based IFG Will for those who need a tax-efficient will and have an estate over £325,0000).